Prince John of the United Kingdom: Childhood and illness

-During his time at Sandringham, John exhibited some repetitive behaviours as well as regular misbehaviours and insubordination: "he simply didn't understand he needed to [behave]."
+During his years at Sandringham, John exhibited repetitive behaviours as well as regular misbehaviour and insubordination; as one account put it, "he simply didn't understand he needed to [behave]."

-In 1912, Prince George, John's closest sibling, began St Peter's Court Preparatory School at Broadstairs.
-The next summer, The Times reported that John would not attend Broadstairs the next term, and that his parents had not decided whether to send him to school at all.
-After the outbreak of World War I, he rarely saw his parents, who were often away on official duties, or his siblings, who were either at boarding school or in the military.
-He slowly disappeared from the public eye, and no official portraits of him were commissioned after 1913.
+In 1912, Prince George, John's closest sibling, began St Peter's Court Preparatory School in Broadstairs.
+The following summer, The Times reported that John would not attend Broadstairs the next term, and that the King and Queen had not yet decided whether to send him to school at all.
+After the outbreak of World War I, John rarely saw his parents, who were often away on official duties, or his siblings, who were either at boarding school or serving in the military.
+He gradually disappeared from public view, and no official portraits of him were commissioned after 1913.

 Wood Farm

-In 1916, as his seizures became more frequent and severe, John was sent to live at Wood Farm, with Lala Bill in charge of his care.
-He maintained an interest in the world around him and was capable of coherent thought and expression, but with his lack of educational progress, the last of his tutors was dismissed and his formal education ended.
-Physicians warned that it was unlikely that he would reach adulthood.
+In 1916, as his seizures became more frequent and severe, John was sent to live at Wood Farm, where Bill assumed responsibility for his care.
+He retained an interest in the world around him and was capable of coherent thought and expression, but his lack of educational progress led to the dismissal of his final tutor, and his formal schooling ended.
+Physicians warned that he was unlikely to reach adulthood.

-At Wood Farm, John became "a satellite with his own little household on an outlying farm on the Sandringham estate ...
+At Wood Farm, John became, in the words of one biographer, "a satellite with his own little household on an outlying farm on the Sandringham estate ...
 Guests at Balmoral remember him during the Great War as tall and muscular, but always a distant figure glimpsed from afar in the woods, escorted by his own retainers."
-His grandmother Queen Alexandra maintained a garden at Sandringham House especially for him, and this became "one of the great pleasures of [Prince John]'s life."
+His grandmother Queen Alexandra maintained a garden at Sandringham House especially for him, and it became "one of the great pleasures of [Prince John]'s life."

-After the summer of 1916, John was rarely seen outside the Sandringham Estate and passed solely into Lala Bill's care.
-After Queen Alexandra wrote that John "is very proud of his house but is longing for a companion", Queen Mary broke from royal practice by having local children brought in to be playmates for him.
-One of these was Winifred Thomas, a young girl from Halifax who had been sent to live with her aunt and uncle (who had charge of the royal stables at Sandringham) in hopes her asthma would improve.
+After the summer of 1916, John was rarely seen outside the Sandringham estate and passed entirely into Bill's care.
+When Queen Alexandra wrote that John "is very proud of his house but is longing for a companion", Queen Mary departed from usual royal practice by arranging for local children to be brought in as playmates.
+One of these was Winifred Thomas, a young girl from Halifax who had been sent to live with her aunt and uncle, who managed the royal stables at Sandringham, in the hope that her asthma would improve.
 John had known Winifred years earlier, before World War I. They became close, taking nature walks together and working in Queen Alexandra's garden.
-John also played with his elder siblings when they visited: once, when his two eldest brothers came to visit, the Prince of Wales "took him for a run in a kind of a push-cart, and they both disappeared from view."
+John also played with his elder siblings during their visits; on one occasion, when his two eldest brothers came to see him, the Prince of Wales "took him for a run in a kind of a push-cart, and they both disappeared from view."